 All of the funds are to be used to advance the goals of the project per the activities in the proposal.

 Allowable budget expenditures include: salary and fringe benefits for project personnel (important to justify if any faculty inventor salary is included as this is generally not viewed favorably), materials, supplies and services, contract research (if required), outside contractors, limited travel (important to justify the need), and other relevant costs.
 Budgets should be primarily allocated to conducting the work and activities outline in the proposal.
 During the funding decision, the appropriateness of the proposed project budget is reviewed.
+Proposals containing detailed, efficient budgets (e.g., often below the maximal allowable amount) clearly linking project expenses to the derisking activities or experiments being conducted will be reviewed more favorably than those that are low in detail or appear excessive.

 Items not directly related to achievement of the project goals, such as travel to conferences are outside the scope of the ADVANCE program and are not permitted.